slowernews/hamster-system/README.md

 - great free tool for [batch renaming](http://www.bulkrenameutility.co.uk/Screenshots.php).

 ---
-###Organize your workflow
+###// Organize your workflow

 ===
 ####Actions:

-- actions (in GTD, undivisible tasks are called actions) managed in Evernote using a variant of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf).
+- in GTD, undivisible tasks are called actions.
+Actions are managed in Evernote using a variant of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf).

 - if you need to detail an action (sometimes a file or a folder name):